consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 </style>

 ## Introduction
-All products based on the _IntelliJ Platform_ are built on the same underlying API.
+All products based on the _Consulo_ are built on the same underlying API.
 Some of these products share features built on top of the platform, such as Java support in IntelliJ IDEA and Android Studio.
 Underlying those shared features are shared components.
-When authoring a plugin for the IntelliJ Platform, it is important to understand and declare dependencies on these components.
+When authoring a plugin for the Consulo, it is important to understand and declare dependencies on these components.
 Otherwise, it may not be possible to load or run the plugin in a product because the components on which it depends aren't available.

 > **TIP** Qualifying Open Source projects can [apply for free licenses](https://www.jetbrains.com/community/opensource/) of JetBrains products.